-Given that Apache and Nginx are both one of the best webservers out there, choosing the right one largely depends on how big your site is.
+Given that Apache and Nginx are both one of the best web servers out there, choosing the right one largely depends on how big your site is.
 If you have a purely informational site that doesn’t host a lot of files, you’re fine with using tried-and-true Apache.
 However, larger sites would probably be best served by using Nginx because of its speed advantages alone.
-In fact, companies such as Uber, Instagram, Instacart, and Airbnb are all built on Nginx.
+Companies such as Uber, Instagram, Instacart, and Airbnb are all built on Nginx.

 Setting Up WordPress on Nginx with MAMP Pro